hemathota/cse110-software-engineering/lab1/index.md

 [Back to about me](#about-me)

 ## Technical Background and Interests
+- My first introduction to Computer Science was in 11th grade.
+I vividly remember how terrible I was in my Object Oriented Programming with C++ class where my peers were way ahead of me.
+I worked hard to keep up with the course and unknowingly, started falling in love with programming
+- This pursuaded me to do my my undergrad in computer science at MS Ramaiah Institute of Technology, Bangalore, India
+- Post my undergrad, I worked in the industry for a couple of years where I gained hands-on-skills in web development, cloud computing, data engineering, databases and data visualization.
+I felt getting way too comfortable at my work...
+- Hence, to challenge myself and expand my knowlege, I decided to pursue my masters
+- And what a journey it has been - there is so much learning not just technically but also personally as I have stepped out of the comfort zone of my family and loved ones

 ## My Hobbies
+1 **Travelling**:
-- Travelling: I enjoy travelling and getting to know the culture of different places.
-I like making detailed itineraries for my travels
+    - I enjoy travelling and getting to know the culture of different places.
+    - I like making detailed itineraries for my travels.
+    - The top countries and experiences on my bucket list are:
+        [x] Switzerland and alps
+        [ ] Vietnam and experience Hoi An's traditional culture
+        [ ] Italy and eat pizza in Naples
+        [ ] Nicargua and hike to a volcano
+        [ ] Iceland and catch the northern lights
-- Outreach: I organize and participate in community outreach activities.
-In particular, I'm passionate about promoting education among girls and have worked with different schools and organizations for the same.
-I'm the Grad Women-In-Computing K-12 outreach co-chair.
+2 **Outreach**: I organize and participate in community outreach activities.
+  - In particular, I'm passionate about promoting education among girls
+  - I have worked with different schools and organizations for the same
+  - I'm the Grad Women-In-Computing K-12 outreach co-chair.
+You can know more about GradWIC [here](https://gradwic.ucsd.edu/)
+  - GradWIC, WIC and SWE are running the EDGE program to promote STEM education among high school girls.
+Check them out [here](https://edgeucsd.wixsite.com/edge)
-- Dancing: Though not very much in touch, I occasionally practise dancing.
+3 **Dancing**: Though not very much in touch, I occasionally practise dancing.
 I have learnt the Indian Dance form, Bharatanatyam and truly enjoy it

 ## My Resume